MohammedMahboob786/E-Commerce-Text-Classification/README.md

 - Standardizing category names
 - Combining 'category' and 'desc' columns
 - Subsampling the data to balance categories
-- Text preprocessing (removing special characters, extra spaces, and converting text to lowercase)
+- Text preprocessing (removing special characters, extra spaces, converting text to lowercase and removing stopwords)
+- Calculating document vectors by averaging word vectors for each document in the list using a pre-trained word embedding model

 ## Model Training and Evaluation

-The script trains and evaluates two classification models:
+trains and evaluates two classification models:
 1. **Logistic Regression:** A supervised classification model trained on preprocessed text data.
 2. **Gradient Boosting Classifier:** Another supervised classification model for text classification.